Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- This season, Buffalo has gone over the total in three of seven home games.
+- Buffalo has gone over the total in three of seven home games this year.

-- On the road, Atlanta is 5-3 overall and 4-4 against the spread.
+- This season on the road, Atlanta is 4-4 against the spread and 5-3 overall.

-- In four of eight away games this year, Atlanta has hit the over.
+- Atlanta has hit the over in four of eight away games this year.

 Powered by Data Skrive.